vlang-association/blog/content/blog/is-v-orm-direction-right.md

 {{< image src="/images/is-v-orm-direction-right/vql.png"
     alt="Screenshot showing the V ORM query in SQLite" caption="V ORM query in SQLite." >}}

+> But is the complexity of the compiler and the support of the SQL standard worth it?

 By the way, I would like to suggest changing the `sql` keyword to `vql`, which stands for V Query Language.